jianweif/OptimalGradCheckpointing/README.md

 pip install -r requirements.txt
 ```

+## Usage
-## Run Optimal Gradient Checkpointing
+### Benchmark Time and Memory Performance of Optimal Gradient Checkpointing
 Run Optimal Gradient Checkpointing on Resnet101 and benchmark training memory cost and time cost
 ```
-python main.py --arch resnet101 --device cuda:0
+python benchmark.py --arch resnet101 --device cuda:0
 ```

-## Train Model with Optimal Gradient Checkpointing
+### Train Model with Optimal Gradient Checkpointing
-An example of training on CIFAR 10 dataset can be seen at [train_cifar10.ipynb](example/train_cifar10.ipynb)
+An example of training on CIFAR 10 dataset can be seen at [train_cifar10.ipynb](train_cifar10.ipynb)

-## Run Optimal Gradient Checkpointing on Custom Network
+The script will do the following:
+1. Define a pytorch model (nn.Module) and its inputs
+1. Parse the computation graph of the pytorch model with torch.jit, runs optimal gradient checkpointing algorithm, and returns a new
+model whose forward function will execute gradient checkpointing training with optimal gradient checkpoints
+1. Run gradient checkpointing training and evaluation on CIFAR 10 for 2 epochs

+When defining the network, we highly recommend using modules and operations in torch.nn instead of in torch.nn.functional,
+for example use torch.nn.ReLU instead of torch.nn.functional.relu.

+So far our computation graph parser can handle operations in torch.nn pretty well but might be buggy with torch.nn.functional.
+We will continue to improve it.

+### Implement parse_graph function for Custom Network
-To run optimal gradient checkpointing on a custom model, you will need to provide a parse_graph function to create computation graph for your network.
+You can also implement your own parse_graph function to create computation graph for your network.

-An example of custom model and parse_graph function can be seen at [custom_network.ipynb](example/custom_network.ipynb)
+An example of custom model and parse_graph function can be seen at [manual_parse_graph.ipynb](manual_parse_graph.ipynb)

-We are aware that manually defining the parse_graph function can be tedious, and we are looking into automatically parsing computation graph using torch.jit or other tools.
-We will update it when we have found a proper solution, but so far user has to manually define the parse_graph function.